NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel.md

 Running this command will:

-- Open a browser window and prompt you to log in to your Cloudflare account.
+- Open a browser window and prompt you to log in to your Khulnasoft account.
 After logging in to your account, select your hostname.
 - Generate an account certificate, the [cert.pem file](/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms/#certpem), in the [default `cloudflared` directory](/cloudflare-one/connections/connect-networks/get-started/tunnel-useful-terms/#default-cloudflared-directory).

 ## 3. Create a tunnel and give it a name